invisicat/LogSnag4J/README.md

 <hr />

 ## Adding LogSnag4J to your project
 The FQCN of LogSnag4J is `cc.ricecx.logsnag4j`.
-To add LogSnag4J to your project, follow the instructions below for your specified build tool.
+It is available on [Maven Central](https://search.maven.org/artifact/cc.ricecx/logsnag4j).To add LogSnag4J to your project, follow the instructions below for your specified build tool.

 To add LogSnag4J to your Maven project, use the following: